twilio-labs/paste/internal-docs/engineering/developer-workflow.md

 We work in 2 week sprints.

-Pick a ticket that you feel comfortable working on, assign it to yourself to let others know you’re working on it, and pull it into the “In Progress” column.
+Pick a ticket that you feel comfortable working on, assign it to yourself to let others know you’re working on it, and pull it into the “In-progress” column.
 Try to limit in-progress tickets to 1 or 2 at a time.

 ## Branching